I’d like to explain what a typical bipolar episode is like for me.

 To describe a mixed-state episode coming on, I usually use the metaphor of a thunderstorm.
 First, the barometric pressure drops.
 This feels like an empty, sinking feeling inside of myself.
-At this point, I know I’m headed into an episode, and will probably reach peak in the next two or three hours.
-I take an anti-anxiety pill.
-Then, the wind starts to blow.
+At this point, I know I’m headed into an episode, and will probably reach the peak in the next two or three hours.
+I take an anti-anxiety pill to prepare for the storm rolling in.
+Then the wind starts to blow.
 This feels like my thoughts are speeding up, and an uncomfortable energy starts to build in my body.

 Then it starts to rain, which is when I am filled with intense sadness, guilt, and fear, and usually also when I start to cry.
 The rain gets heavier and heavier, and I cry harder and harder, becoming more afraid and starting to hallucinate and have paranoid delusions.
 I also feel very guilty for everything I have ever done to hurt anyone, and for having the episode itself; I worry I am making my loved ones miserable because they have to take care of me.
 The coping skill I use at this time is seeking truth from a loved one so I know what’s real.

 As the episode peaks, usually in hour two, I am incapacitated and cannot complete even very simple tasks, because I do not have the mental capacity to do anything with multiple steps.
 My memory is shot, so even a task I do every day, like making coffee, is impossible.
-This is the point at which loved ones have to step in and tell me that most tasks are a bad idea, because I still do not come to that realization on my own, and will try to do things that I have no business trying to do.
 I also get jerking motions in my arms and body that make me drop or spill things.
-I have basic rules laid out for myself for things I am not allowed to do in episodes, including texting my son, trying to use any gas-powered appliances, doing dishes (I drop them when I jerk), cleaning house, driving, and using knives.
+This is the point at which loved ones have to step in and tell me that most tasks are a bad idea, because even after 12 years, I still do not come to that realization on my own, and will try to do things that I have no business trying to do.
+The rules I do remember to follow are the dangerous things I am not allowed to do in episodes, including texting my son, trying to use any gas-powered appliances, doing dishes (I drop them when I jerk) driving, and using knives.
 All of these things have posed a danger to me in the past.
-This part of the storm is characterized by heavy rain and lots of lightning and thunder, because my thoughts are racing, I am crying very hard, I am incredibly sad and afraid, I am hallucinating, and I am having paranoid delusions.
+This part of the storm is characterized by heavy rain and lots of lightning and thunder because my thoughts are racing, I am crying very hard, I am incredibly sad and afraid, I am hallucinating, and I am having paranoid delusions.

 As the peak of the episode passes, the lightning becomes less and the rain lightens.
 Mania and depression both decrease.
-When this happens, I start to feel some relief, and even a little bit of improvement makes a big difference in the level of my pain.
-After about another hour (in hour three or four), I stop crying, and my thoughts slow down enough to identify each one.
+When this happens, I start to feel some relief, and even a little bit of improvement makes a big difference in the level of my pain and my ability to cope.
+After about another hour (hour three or four), I stop crying, and my thoughts slow down enough to identify each one.
 I continue to hallucinate, but my fear and guilt are lessened.
 I still cannot complete tasks, and cannot converse normally, because I don’t have the mental capacity.
-I forget words, and stumble over the ones I do remember, even though in regular life I have no speech impediments.
+I stutter, forget some words, and stumble over the ones I do remember, even though in regular life I have no speech impediments.

 My episodes are fairly predictable, and I know many of my triggers.
 I have been working through this for 12 years, and I’ve learned very well how to cope.
 It’s never fun, but it isn’t always hell anymore.
 It continues to get better.